dhis2/ui-core/README.md

 ### Releasing

-Once a PR has been approved and merged, you will want to kick-off the release process.
+Once a PR has been approved and merged, you will want to kick off the release process.
 Make sure you are in the master branch, and have pulled the latest from the remote.
-Then run:
+Run:

 ```
+git checkout master
+git pull
 yarn release
 [follow instructions]
 git push --follow-tags origin master